saptarshibasu/azure-study/README.md

 * If Azure Firewall is used in front of the Application Gateway to filter the maliscious traffic, the source client IP can be injected in the client request as HTTP header by placing Azure Front Door in front of the firewall
 * Azure Application Gateway and Azure Front Door are both layer 7 load balancers.
 Azure Application Gateway is a regional service, while Azure Front Door balances load across regions
 * The key scenarios why one should use Application Gateway behind Front Door are:
-  * Front Door can perform path-based load balancing only at the global level but if one wants to load balance traffic even further within their virtual network (VNET) then they should use Application Gateway.
+  * Front Door can perform path-based load balancing only at the global level but if one wants to load balance traffic even further within their virtual network (VNET) then they should use Application Gateway
   * Since Front Door doesn't work at a VM/container level, so it cannot do Connection Draining.
-However, Application Gateway allows you to do Connection Draining.
+However, Application Gateway allows you to do Connection Draining
-  * With an Application Gateway behind Front Door, one can achieve 100% TLS/SSL offload and route only HTTP requests within their virtual network (VNET).
+  * With an Application Gateway behind Front Door, one can achieve 100% TLS/SSL offload and route only HTTP requests within their virtual network (VNET)
   * Front Door and Application Gateway both support session affinity.
-While Front Door can direct subsequent traffic from a user session to the same cluster or backend in a given region, Application Gateway can direct affinitize the traffic to the same server within the cluster.
+While Front Door can direct subsequent traffic from a user session to the same cluster or backend in a given region, Application Gateway can direct affinitize the traffic to the same server within the cluster
+* Azure Front Door needs a public VIP or a publicly available DNS name to route the traffic to

 ## Traffic Manager